This guide is intended to help new and returning students with common tasks that are necessary at the beginning of each term.

 Do you need assistance using Blackboard?
 The Information Technology Commons has Blackboard reference material for students.
 If you still need assistance or have questions, please contact the Tech Commons directly.

 Please take a few minutes to sign up for emergency notifications.
-You can receive messages by email, text, Facebook or Twitter.
+You can receive messages by phone, email, or text.

-Most lab software can be accessed via our “cloud” environment.
+The library lab software can be accessed via our cloud environment.
 You can log into the cloud from many different types of devices such as desktops, laptops, tablets, and even smart phones from anywhere on or off campus.
 We can help you get this access setup on your device.

 We provide wireless internet connectivity from anywhere on campus.
 In addition to the wireless access, the residence halls have wired network ports in each room.
 Of course, all internet access is free of charge.

-We provide free internet connectivity (wired only) in the Residence Halls for the XBox, Wii, and PlayStation game consoles.
+We provide free internet connectivity in the Residence Halls for the XBox, Nintendo, and PlayStation game consoles.

-For windows-based desktops and laptops we recommend a minimum of an Intel Core Duo 2.0 ghz or comparable processor.
+For windows-based desktops and laptops we recommend a minimum of an Intel Dual Core 2.7 ghz or comparable processor.
 For Macintosh systems we recommend a Mac Pro for a desktop and a Macbook for a laptop.
 All systems should have at least 4 gb of RAM and a 250 gb hard drive.

 Students can also take advantage of great discounts on both hardware and software.
 The discounts can be substantial, especially on the software purchases.
 Visit the Current Students section of the web site.